APPLY FOR HUNDREDS OF

 Many students face challenges like assisting an ailing parent, babysitting and/ or taking care of siblings or working a job to help their families from being evicted.
 In spite of their challenges, they continue to stay in school and do their best.
 This scholarship is for YOU!

-Tour will take place in Atlanta, Dallas, Houston, Charlotte, Columbia, Washington DC, Philadelphia, Orlando and Tampa.
+Tour will take place in Atlanta, Dallas, Houston, Charlotte, Columbia, Washington DC, Philadelphia, Chicago, Detroit, Newark, LA, New York, Orlando and Tampa.

 (6) Memorandum of Understanding Scholarship